mc-imperial/multicore-test-harness/README.md

 3\.
 A file describing all the iterations **log_file** and a file describing the parameters for the maximum interference **max_file** will be created.
 This parameters can be used as defines to compile the template file.

+#### Demo scripts

+* **config_tune/tune_cache.json** : This script will try to find the optimal parameters for the cache stress.
+It will try to this by fuzzing and by Bayesian Optimisation.
+* **config_tune/tune_mem.json** : This script will try to find the optimal parameters for the memory stress.
+It will try to this by fuzzing and by Bayesian Optimisation.
+* **config_tune/tune_system.json** : This script will try to find the optimal parameters for the system stress.
+It will try to this by fuzzing and by Bayesian Optimisation.

+*Note:* All scripts will run for 8 hours and will record the detected parameters in .txt files.

 ## Running the SUT in the precedence of enemy processes

 1\.
 Create a JSON file that defines the experiment that needs to be run with the following parameters: